Hexagonal logo with yellow, purple, and teal triangles.

 Projects

-NWSL Playoff Scenarios Fall 2023
+NWSL Table Scenarios Fall 2023

 Created a website where people could see how the NWSL table would end up with hypothetical match results for the final weeks.
 With the standings being so tight, this tool became very important to determine which outcomes were feasible.
 To supplement this, I wrote scripts to calculate how teams could clinch playoff spots or be eliminated.